sagemathinc/cocalc-doc/source/teaching-create-course.rst

 .. index:: Courses; multiple courses in same project
 .. note::

     You may have more than one course file in a single project, as is explained in the next section.
-Be aware that that any account you add as a TA to the project will have access to course files and student work for **all** courses in that project.
+Be aware that any account you add as a teaching assistant to the project will have access to course files and student work for **all** courses in that project.

 .. index:: Courses; split into sections